Peiter Zatko

 Peiter C. Zatko, better known as Mudge, is an American network security expert, open source programmer, writer, and hacker.
+He is currently the chief information officer of DARPA.
 He was the most prominent member of the high-profile hacker think tank the L0pht as well as the computer and culture hacking cooperative the Cult of the Dead Cow.

 While involved with the L0pht, Mudge contributed to disclosure and education on information and security vulnerabilities.
 In addition to pioneering buffer overflow work, the security advisories he released contained early examples of flaws in the following areas: code injection, race condition, side-channel attack, exploitation of embedded systems, and cryptanalysis of commercial systems.
 He was the original author of the password cracking software L0phtCrack.

-In 2010 Mudge accepted a position as a program manager at DARPA where he oversaw cyber security research.
-In 2013 Mudge went to work for Google in their Advanced Technology & Projects division.
-In 2020, he was hired as head of security at Twitter, and now works at Rapid7.
+In 2010, Mudge accepted a position as a program manager at DARPA where he oversaw cyber security research.
+In 2013, Mudge went to work for Google in their Advanced Technology & Projects division.
+In 2020, he was hired as head of security at Twitter.
+In 2023 he started working at the security consulting firm Rapid7 that develops Metasploit.